 Other operating expenses, as presented above, include professional fees, compensation expense, insurance expense, and various other expenses incurred in connection with the operation of our business.
-For each of the three-month periods ended March 31, 2020 and 2019, our other operating expenses were approximately \$0.8 million.
+For the three-month periods ended March 31, 2021 and 2020, our other operating expenses were approximately \$0.9 million and \$0.8 million, respectively.
+The increase in other operating expenses for the three-month period ended March 31, 2021 was primarily due to an increase in professional fees as well as an increase in compensation expense.